Categories

 Relative in contraindications include GFR less than 30 and the presence of liver disease.

-adverse effects include: myelosuppression, nephrotoxicity, Pero, toxicity, nausea and vomiting, carcinoid crisis, fetal toxicity, infertility, and rarely the development of myelodysplastic syndrome or leukemia.
+Adverse effects include: myelosuppression, nephrotoxicity, salivary gland toxicity, nausea and vomiting, carcinoid crisis, fetal toxicity, infertility, and rarely the development of myelodysplastic syndrome or leukemia.

 It is usually administered with an amino acid infusion, usually arginine and lysine to provide natural protection.